-Factors that should be taken into the account or considered while Constructing the spring intake.
+Factors that should be taken into account or considered while Constructing the spring intake.

 a.To prevent the creation of backup pressure, the collection chamber needs to be constructed away from the source by providing ahead of about 4 to 5 meters of free flow to occur from the intake

 b.
-Heavy intake structure should be avoided to prevent the settlement.
+Heavy intake structure should be avoided to prevent settlement.

 c.
 Stone soiling below the floor should be avoided to prevent leakage.

 d.
 Adequate space in the valve box should be provided so that repair and maintenance work could be performed easily.

 e.
 Union should be provided to avoid complex problems fluxing replacement of gate valve at the time of repair.

 f.
 Over-excavation of an impervious layer at the base of the Outlet of the spring may lose flow so to avoid such a problem special Care is required at the time of excavation.